gallochris/writing/_posts/2014-07-23-expectations.md

 Whether someone was late to a meeting, a company failed to issue you a refund, or your landlord raised your rent - you know what it's like to have your expectations shattered.

-> “I find my life is a lot easier the lower I keep my expectations.”
+> I find my life is a lot easier the lower I keep my expectations.

 > Bill Watterson